gt-webdev/meeting-sept-4/readme.md

 Installation
 ------------

 Since setting up is slightly different for each system there is a seperate file containing instructions for each operating system.
-If you have any questions feel free to ask any of the officers (Jarvis Johnson, Daniel Whatley, Yuval Dekel, or Tomer Elmalem).
+If you have any questions feel free to ask any of the officers (Jarvis Johnson, Daniel Whatley, Dekel, or Tomer Elmalem).

 Checkout this repo!
 -------------------